A Bayesian Mixture Modelling of Stop Signal Reaction Time Distributions: Materials Methods

 \subsubsection{Comparisons Procedure: Random Variables}

 Given two sets of stop signal reaction times distributions $\lbrace SSRT_{Single}(\theta_{S_k} )\rbrace_{k=1}^{44}$ and $\lbrace SSRT_{Mixture}(\theta_{M_k})\rbrace_{k=1}^{44}$, our problem of interest was an overall comparison between these two groups of distributions in usual stochastic order $<_{st}$ \cite{M8}.
-Our proposed problem was dealt with two steps as follows: \\ \textbf{Step(1): Two Stage Bayesian Parametric Approach(TSBPA\footnote{This proposed analysis is neither completely hierarchical Bayesian analysis nor completely conventional meta analysis.
+Our proposed problem was dealt with in two steps as follows: \\ \textbf{Step(1): Two-Stage Bayesian Parametric Approach(TSBPA\footnote{This proposed analysis is neither completely hierarchical Bayesian analysis nor completely conventional meta-analysis.
 It has components of both methods.
-On one hand, it has two separates one stage Bayesian analyses.
-On the other hand, it calculates overall population level estimates in the second analysis with consideration of non-zero correlations.})}
+On the one hand, it has two separates one-stage Bayesian analyses.
+On the other hand, it calculates overall population-level estimates in the second analysis with consideration of non-zero correlations.})}

-Referring to equation (11) we define overall SSRT distributions per single S cluster type and mixture M cluster type as the following:
+Referring to equation (11), we define overall SSRT distributions per single S cluster type and mixture M cluster type as the following:

 where $\overrightarrow{\theta_S}=\overline{\theta_S}=\overline{\theta_T}=(\overline{\mu_T},\overline{\sigma_T},\overline{\tau_T})$ and $\overrightarrow{\theta_M}=\overline{\theta_M}=(\overline{W_{A}},\overline{\theta_A},\overline{\theta_B})$ with $\overline{W_{A}}=\sum_{k=1}^{44}W_{A_k}/44$ and $\overline{\theta_A}=(\overline{\mu_A},\overline{\sigma_A},\overline{\tau_A}), \overline{\theta_B}=(\overline{\mu_B},\overline{\sigma_B},\overline{\tau_B})$ being computed by a Two Stage Bayesian Parametric Approach(TSBPA) method described as follows.
 In the TSBPA (See Figure 3), the data, the priors and the posterior estimations are considered as below \cite{M9,M10,M11}.
 We conduct the first stage with 3 chains, 5,000 burn in out of 20,000 simulations in BEESTS 2.0 software.
 Then we consider the mean of posterior estimates $\mu_{stop},\sigma_{stop},\tau_{stop}$ as their point estimates $E(\mu_{stop}|x)\rightarrow \mu_{stop}, E(\sigma_{stop}|x)\rightarrow \sigma_{stop}, E(\tau_{stop}|x)\rightarrow \tau_{stop}$ in the second stage of meta-analysis.
 We conduct this stage with 3 chains with 5,000 burn in out of 100,000 simulations in WINBUGS1.4 software \cite{M12}.
 Finally, we consider the mean of posterior estimates $\mu_{\mu_{stop}}, \mu_{\sigma_{stop}}, \mu_{\tau_{stop}}$ in the second stage as estimates of $\overrightarrow{\theta_S}=\overline{\theta_S}=\overline{\theta_T}=(\overline{\mu_T},\overline{\sigma_T},\overline{\tau_T})$ respectively for the case of overall data S. We repeat this process for the case of type A SST data and type B SST data for estimation of $\overline{\theta_A}=(\overline{\mu_A},\overline{\sigma_A},\overline{\tau_A}), \overline{\theta_B}=(\overline{\mu_B},\overline{\sigma_B},\overline{\tau_B})$, respectively.